How to Get Rid of Bad Breath for Good: A Complete Guide to Causes and Prevention

 Get Gum Disease Treated

 Aside from poor oral hygiene and dietary habits, bad breath is a warning sign of gum disease or periodontitis.
 Gum disease develops due to plaque buildup on teeth, and over time, the bacteria causes toxins to develop that irritate and harm the gums.
-In severe cases, gum disease damages the gums so bad that it affects the jawbone.
+In severe cases, gum disease damages the gums so badly that it affects the jawbone.

 To prevent this from happening, make sure to watch out for bleeding gums.
 If it’s a recurring problem, book a visit to your dentist right away so it can be properly diagnosed and treated before it worsens.